mudkipdev/photon/.github/README.md

 </picture>

 # RePhoton
-RePhoton is an opinionated fork of the Photon web app for Lemmy.
+RePhoton is a community-oriented fork of the Photon web app for Lemmy.
+The major focus currently is improving the user experience.

-## Changes
-- Added support for Redgifs and Hardgif embeds